The Gate Recovery Programme

-✔ Led by a team of Addiction Experts – A program designed and managed by Dr. James Kinane, a leading specialist with over 30 years of experience in addiction counselling and recovery.
+✔ Led by a team of Addiction Experts – A programme designed and managed by Dr. James Kinane, a leading specialist with over 30 years of experience in addiction counselling and recovery.

 ✔ Stay in Your Community – No need to leave your daily life behind.
 No stays in residential rehab centres, no significant disruptions – you continue with your life, family, job, and routine while participating in the recovery program.